Can labor start while you’re sleeping? Can you sleep through early labor? How can you sleep through some of labor. Let’s

 #1 Lower the lights.
 Studies prove that the bright lights we use in the hospital can actually prevent labor.
 As soon as my patient was settled into bed I tried to keep the lights low to help bodies enhance that labor process.

 In fact, most women naturally go into labor during the night.
 It is likely because they are relaxed and frankly — when they’re not so busy doing other daily activities they can more acutely be aware they ARE in labor.

 #2 Meditation.
-One of the best things you can do is get into meditation (or something like Hypnobabies — which I recommend and have a package deal when you purchase my class with it) — earlier in your pregnancy.
+One of the best things you can do is get into meditation — earlier in your pregnancy.
 By having these coping skills it can help you relax your mind and body to sleep more during early labor.
 In fact, I am personally doing some hypnosis for anxiety lately and the techniques are SO helpful for my early morning wake-ups, I can’t recommend it enough.
 I have some anxiety remedies you can try.

 I also have a whole post on pregnancy sleep you might find helpful.

 Can I Eat When Labor is Starting?

 If you’re hungry, I say have small snacks and/or meals.
 I don’t recommend large meals as your stomach sometimes likes to get in on the cramping and you don’t want to see that meal a second time.
 Again, you’re likely heading into something you’ll need a lot of energy for.
 Remember to balance carbs and some protein for long-term energy.

 Honestly, there’s no better option than early labor starting while you’re getting some sleep, so don’t stress about it.
 Remember, early labor can last quite a while, so even if it “started” while you were asleep, you likely have quite a bit of time in front of you.
 I have a whole post on the first stage of labor you might find helpful as well.